Use a connection reference in a solution

 When an action is added to a solution flow, Power Automate will try to reuse existing connection references from the current solution or other solutions before creating a new connection reference.
 To ensure that the connection reference is inside the same solution as the flow, create or add a connection reference in the same solution and reference that connection reference from the flow.

-When a flow is enabled, the enabling user needs to own all the connections.
+When a flow is turned on (enabled), the user turning on the flow needs to own or have permission to use all the connections in the flow.
 This is usually accomplished by having the flow owner create the connections inside all the connection references that the flow uses.
-If a user other than the owner provides the connections on a flow, then those connections need to be shared with the owner who is enabling (turning on) the flow.
+If a user other than the flow owner provides the connections on a flow, then the flow needs to be turned on by the owner of those connections or the connections need to be shared with the user who is turning on the flow.

 Note